 The 0% interest advertising scam is used to lure potential customers to a dealer's lot.
 A dealer will advertise 0% interest available in their local advertising.
 They make it look like the offer is available to everyone and anybody.
 Car buyers assume the 0% interest is available on all makes and models and also any term.

-In reality the dealer only has the 0% interest offer on certain makes and models and the special rate is, unless otherwise stated, on a very short finance term, normally 12 to 36 months.
+In reality the dealer may only have the 0% interest offer on certain makes and models and the special rate is, unless otherwise stated, on a very short finance term, normally 12 to 36 months.
 The consumer also has to have excellent credit to qualify for the program also.

-Dealers are aware most people cannot afford the high monthly payment that comes with short term financing.
+Dealers are aware most people cannot afford the high monthly payment that comes with short term financing when buying a new car from a dealership.
 The goal of the dealer is to have the customer come in off the 0% interest advertisement, fall in love with a vehicle and then choose a longer finance term with a higher interest rate.

 How the Low Interest Advertising Scam Works